Climate Change–Induced Disasters Are Killing Workers

 Reviews of the company on Indeed suggest further issues.
 One reviewer, listed as a mold technician, wrote in 2021 that employees are “made to work 50-60 hours” or lose their jobs.
 The technician continues:

-Workplace deaths in the United States were up in 2022, the last year in which data is available.
+Workplace deaths in the United States were up in 2022, the last year in which data are available.
 That year, there were 5,486 fatal work injuries recorded, a 5.7 percent increase from 5,190 in 2021.
 The number amounts to 3.7 fatalities per 100,000 full-time equivalent (FTE) workers, up from 3.6 in 2021.
 That means one person died every ninety-six minutes from a work-related injury in 2022.
 Foreign-born Hispanic or Latino workers accounted for 63.5 percent (792) of total Hispanic or Latino worker fatalities (1,248).
 The deaths of Mendoza and Verdugo, and possibly more of the still-missing Impact Plastics employees, will be recorded in that category for the 2024 numbers.
 As the climate continues to change, such deadly workplace tragedies will only increase.

 While some of the reviews of Impact Plastics on Indeed are positive, others, also written before this week, echo the complaints about forced overtime and low pay, with numerous references to “greedy management.”
 Then there is the most recent review, written on October 1: “Will get you killed in a hurricane by ignoring all weather reports and forcing you to stay under threat of losing your job.
-There is no work life balance when work takes your life.”
+There is no work-life balance when work takes your life.”